 By Michelle Funes

-Michelle Funes is a second year at UC Davis.
+Michelle Funes is a second-year student at UC Davis.
 She is currently an English major and hopes to double major with Communications.
 She is from Southern California, more specifically Covina.